 - 120 g (1 cup) walnuts

-- 150 g (5 oz) semi-sweet chocolate, coarsely chopped
+- 150 g (5 oz) dark chocolate, coarsely chopped*

 Roll the paste into 15 gram balls.
 Alternatively, you can divide the dough equally into 15 pieces and roll each into a ball as this recipe makes 15 balls.
 Place them on a baking sheet that is covered with parchment paper.

 Using a fork or a dipping tool, dip the balls one by one into the melted chocolate.
 Let the excess chocolate drip off by gently tapping the fork or dipping tool on the side of the bowl.
 Place the balls on a baking sheet covered with parchment paper.
 You can sprinkle chopped walnuts over top.

 The calorie information above is an estimate that is provided by an online nutrition calculator.